jlengrand/project_euler/README.markdown

 41 - What is the largest n-digit pandigital prime that exists? < 5 min <br />
 42 - Using words.txt, a 16K text file containing nearly two-thousand common English words, how many are triangle words? - < 1 sec <br />
 45 - Find the next triangle number that is also pentagonal and hexagonal. - < 1 sec <br />
+46 - What is the smallest odd composite that cannot be written as the sum of a prime and twice a square? - < 6 sec <br />
 48 - Find the last ten digits of 1^1 + 2^2 + ... + 1000^1000. - 0.053 <br />
 52 - Find the smallest positive integer, x, such that 2x, 3x, 4x, 5x, and 6x, contain the same digits. - 2min <br />
 53 - How many values of C(n,r), for 1 <= n <= 100, exceed one-million? - < 1 sec <br />